test-fullautomation/python-genpackagedoc/README.rst

    b.
 Install dependencies

       **GenPackageDoc** requires some additional Python libraries.
 Before you install the cloned repository sources you have to install the dependencies manually.
-The names of all related mackages you can find in the file ``requirements.txt`` in the repository root folder.
+The names of all related packages you can find in the file ``requirements.txt`` in the repository root folder.
 Use pip to install them:

       .. code::